 A delightfully new pedestrian and cycle path along the man-made waterway will offer a direct connection for future residents of the “Glasbläserhöfe”, “Wohnen Am Weidensteg”, “Schilfpark” and “Stuhlrohr” neighborhoods to the attractive offerings of Bergedorf district center, and to the unique local recreation area in the Vier- und Marschlande district.
 Another highlight will be the new bridge across the Schleusengraben, a high-standard engineering and landscape design project that will add a harmonious link between the neighborhoods on both sides of this waterway.

-Work on the local infrastructure for this new and ambitious neighborhood development will start soon after preliminary planning approval in July 2017.
+Work on the local infrastructure for this new and ambitious neighborhood development will start in 2018.

 “New City Trees” Project at Weidenbaumsweg